ChuaCheowHuan/PBT_MARL_watered_down/README.md

 (4) Probably many more...

 # What works?
-(1) Policies weights can be inherited between different agents.
+(1) Policies weights can be inherited between different agents in the population.

 (2) Learning rate & gamma are the only 2 hyperparameters involved for now.
 Both can be inherited/mutated.
 Learning rate can be resampled/perturbed while gamma can only be resampled.